IKalonji/SolAfrique/README.md

 ### Installation

-#### NOTE: Please request CLIENT ID and CLIENT SECRET in order to test with the Unstoppable Domains integration.
+#### NOTE: Please request CLIENT ID and CLIENT SECRET in order to test with the Web3Auth (Default values provided in app.component.ts file).

 1. Get a free Tatum API Key at [Tatum](https://tatum.io/)
 2. Clone the repo